Hayes Valley, San Francisco: 19th century

 After the 1849 California Gold Rush, Italian emigrants from around Genoa developed produce farms on the sandy soil of the Hayes Valley neighborhood.

 The Western Addition was developed in the 1850s to expand the city to the west of Van Ness Avenue.
 Michael Hayes, who, in 1856, was on the committee which named the streets of this development, may have been instrumental in naming Hayes Street for his brother, Thomas, a large landholder in the neighborhood who was then serving as county clerk.
 Hayes Valley was built out with many grand Victorian residences, as well as the smaller residences built to house the craftspeople at work on the mansions.
 Primary streets with big houses were named for influential local citizens (Hayes and Gough) and families (McAllister), while streets with the smaller houses carry botanical names such as Lily, Ivy, Linden, and Hickory.

 20th century

 Hayes Valley south of McAllister Street was spared the fires that followed the 1906 San Francisco earthquake.
 It was a multi-ethnic neighborhood, becoming, with the blossoming of the Fillmore district after World War II, an African-American neighborhood.
 As recently as the mid-1980s, this neighborhood (and, indeed, the Western Addition in general) was considered one of the most dangerous places in the Bay Area.

 21st century

-Since the turn of the century, Hayes Valley has transformed into a vibrant urban destination, blending new local businesses with long-standing community character.
-Thanks to thoughtful housing policies and community advocacy, the neighborhood has maintained its diverse population while welcoming new residents and amenities.
-The area now features a mix of historic architecture, innovative housing developments, and thriving small businesses.
+Since the turn of the century, Hayes Valley has transformed into a urban destination, blending local businesses with long-standing community character.
+WIth housing policies and community advocacy, the neighborhood has maintained its diverse population while welcoming new residents and keeping amenities.
+The area now features a mix of historic architecture, housing developments, and small businesses.